ot4i/app-connect-templates/resources/markdown/Use a Slack slash command to send a Twilio SMS message_instructions.md

 1. Click on the **Twilio** node and update the **From** field with your Twilio number and **To** field where you want the message to go to.
 1. To start the flow, in the banner open the options menu [&#8942;] then click **Start flow**.

 Want to see the flow working?
-Go into Slack and post a message using the custom slash command you've defined, and await the message on your phone.
+Go to Slack and post a message using the custom slash command you've defined, and eagerly await the message to the phone number you used in your flow.